Widen your circle of Irish exploration through day trips beyond Northern Ireland’s capital! Here are the five best day trips from Belfast City.

 Another big Irish bucket list location, this one requires a relatively active degree of fitness.
 So, bring your trainers, and get right into nature.

-If you finish quickly and have time, the Cuilcagh Boardwalk is on the same site as the Marble Arch Caves.
+If you finish quickly and have time, the Cuilcagh Boardwalk is on the same site as the Marble Arch Caves, which are some of the best caves in Ireland.
+They are a unique Valentine’s date idea in Ireland.
 See some stalagmites and stalactites, and learn the difference during this immersive experience on one of the best day trips from Belfast.

 Where to eat